So you haven’t been to confession in a while.

 5. Even the pope has been in your position.

-When asked in a 2013 interview, “Who is Jorge Mario Bergoglio?”
+When asked in an interview, “Who is Jorge Mario Bergoglio?”
 Pope Francis replied, “I am a sinner.”

 The most admired role models of holiness and grace still see value in attending confession.
 Every saint ever canonized was a sinner.
 Corpora says he understands the benefit of an intermediary, because he cannot absolve his own sins.